Traffic light: Preemption and priority

-Some regions have signals that are interruptible, giving priority to special traffic, usually emergency vehicles such as firefighting apparatus, ambulances, and police cars.
+Some regions have interruptible signals that give priority to special traffic, usually emergency vehicles such as firefighting apparatus, ambulances, and police cars.
 Most of the systems operate with small transmitters that send radio waves, infrared signals, or strobe light signals that are received by a sensor on or near the traffic lights.
-Some systems use audio detection, where a certain type of siren must be used and detected by a receiver on the traffic light structure.
+Some systems use audio detection, in which a specific type of siren must be used and detected by a receiver on the traffic light structure.

-Upon activation, the normal traffic light cycle is suspended and replaced by the "preemption sequence": the traffic lights to all approaches to the intersection are switched to "red" with the exception of the light for the vehicle that has triggered the preemption sequence.
-Sometimes, an additional signal light is placed nearby to indicate to the preempting vehicle that the preempting sequence has been activated and to warn other motorists of the approach of an emergency vehicle.
+Upon activation, the normal traffic light cycle is suspended and replaced by the "preemption sequence": the traffic lights for all approaches to the intersection are switched to "red," except for the light for the vehicle that triggered the preemption sequence.
+Sometimes, an additional signal light is placed nearby to indicate to the preempting vehicle that the sequence has been activated and to warn other motorists of an approaching emergency vehicle.
 The normal traffic light cycle resumes after the sensor has been passed by the vehicle that triggered the preemption.

-In lieu of preemptive mechanisms, in most jurisdictions, emergency vehicles are not required to respect traffic lights.
+In most jurisdictions, in the absence of preemptive mechanisms, emergency vehicles are not required to respect traffic lights.
 Emergency vehicles must slow down, proceed cautiously and activate their emergency lights to alert oncoming drivers to the preemption when crossing an intersection against the light.

 Unlike preemption, which immediately interrupts a signal's normal operation to serve the preempting vehicle and is usually reserved for emergency use, "priority" is a set of strategies intended to reduce delay for specific vehicles, especially mass transit vehicles such as buses.
-A variety of strategies exist to give priority to transit but they all generally work by detecting approaching transit vehicles and making small adjustments to the signal timing.
-These adjustments are designed to either decrease the likelihood that the transit vehicle will arrive during a red interval or decrease the length of the red interval for those vehicles that are stopped.
-Priority does not guarantee that transit vehicles always get a green light the instant they arrive as preemption does.
+A variety of strategies exist to give priority to transit, but they generally work by detecting approaching transit vehicles and making small adjustments to signal timing.
+These adjustments are designed to either decrease the likelihood that the transit vehicle will arrive during a red interval or shorten the red interval for vehicles that are stopped.
+Priority does not guarantee that transit vehicles always get a green light the instant they arrive, as preemption does.